t-iwamura/job-scraper/README.md

 # job-scraper

-Python package for scraping information about Japanese companies.
+CLI application for scraping information about Japanese companies.

 ## Overview

-This python package scrapes information about companies (e.g. available internship and basic information about companies) posted on [外資就活ドットコム](https://gaishishukatsu.com/).
+This app scrapes information about companies (e.g. available internship and basic information about companies) posted on [外資就活ドットコム](https://gaishishukatsu.com/).
 Currently, only this website is supported.

 ## Motivation